psr-discovery/cache-implementations/README.md

 The discovery of available implementations is based on [a list of well-known libraries](https://packagist.org/providers/psr/cache-implementation) that support the `psr/cache-implementation` interface.

-The following implementations are available with no configuration:
+The following implementations are discovered and instantiated automatically:

 -   [cache/apcu-adapter](https://github.com/php-cache/apcu-adapter) ^1.0
 -   [cache/array-adapter](https://github.com/php-cache/array-adapter) ^1.0